 If you are hoping to get a taxi we advise you to walk down to the main road and hail one from there.
 Phoning for a cab is not always successful.

-Have a safe journey back and we hope your adopted bears settle well into their new home!
-If you have taken pictures of your day or wish to write an account of your visit please send us a copy – we may be able to include it on our website.
+Have a safe journey back and we hope your adopted bears settle well into their new home.
+If you have taken pictures of your day or wish to write an account of your visit please send us a copy – we may be able to include it on our website or feature it on Facebook.

 Sebastian & the Hugglets Team